thattomperson/toms.cooking/content/recipes/amaretti/index.md

 - Roll 2 teaspoonfuls of the mixture into balls.
 Place on the trays.
 - Bake for 15-18 minutes or until light golden.
 Set aside to cool slightly on the trays before transferring to a wire rack to cool completely.
 ---
-Tastey little Itallian maccarons, perfect for entertaining guests or with a cup of coffee in the afternoon
+Tastey little Itallian macaroons, perfect for entertaining guests or with a cup of coffee in the afternoon